 If you’re not sure if this person is in jail or not, you can call the jail find out if they’ve been arrested.

 If you believe you have an outstanding warrant for your arrest, you can check the court records on the Richland County jail website or call the jail.
 This requires a first and last name.
 Or, you can just go down to the jail and inquire at the information desk.
 You should be clear that if you do have an outstanding warrant, they will take you into custody immediately.

 If you have a first and last name, and possibly an arrest date, contact the Richland County jail, by phone, go there in person, or look online.
 An arrest is public record and this is available to anyone.

 Civil processes are when someone has been served with papers, like court orders.
 You can find these by getting in touch with the Sheriff’s office, either by phone or through their website.

 All people registered as sex offenders have to be listed and registered on a sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You can access sex offenders on the website, but you should know that you will not be able to see the actual address, but only the address block of the address that they registered.

 Court Records are public records.
 Court Records include a case file that contains a court docket and all of the documents filed in your court case.
 You are able to access the court records via the internet, or at the Richland County Clerk of Court office where the case was filed.

 Every state maintains records of people’s criminal history.
 These state databases are all linked and you can track criminal convictions from another state.
-You are able to go to the Richland County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a different state, you might have to pay for a more comprehensive search.
+You are able to go to the Richland County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state, you might have to pay for a more comprehensive search.

 - DWI or DUI.